Skip to content

 The Automated Manual Transmission, or AMT, offers the best of both worlds and has become incredibly popular in modern fleets.
 An AMT is built like a manual transmission on the inside, but it uses computers and mechanical systems to handle the clutch work and shifting for you.
 This gives you the efficiency and robust design of a manual with the ease of an automatic.
 Many new semi-trucks come equipped with AMTs because they offer a great balance of performance, fuel economy, and driver comfort.
 You get smooth, automated shifts without sacrificing the direct power transfer that makes manual transmissions so effective.

-A Look at Common Semi Truck Shift Patterns
+Your Guide to Semi Truck Transmission Shift Patterns

 Getting behind the wheel of a semi-truck means getting familiar with its unique transmission.
 Unlike the simple 5- or 6-speed manual in a car, semi-trucks have complex gear patterns designed for hauling heavy loads over diverse terrains.
 The most common setups you'll encounter are 10, 13, and 18-speed transmissions.
 Each has its own specific shift pattern and purpose, and knowing the differences is key to driving efficiently and safely.